-Surrey Hills Church of England Primary School recognises the important part parents/carers play in supporting their children and promoting change.
+Surrey Hills All Saints Primary School recognises the important part parents/carers play in supporting their children and promoting change.
 The school welcomes the active involvement of parents/carers in bringing this problem under control.
 Parents/carers will be kept informed of any concerns the school has about their children in relation to this issue.